CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 this time would be proportionally shorter.

 The fix in SilentPatch is to re-time the fade -- if we increase the counter every 33ms, and count up to 45, the splash takes around 1.5 seconds regardless of the frame rate.
-I implemented this fix, but then realized that while the original 5s was way too long, 1.5s is also kind of short.
+I implemented this fix but then realized that while the original 5s was way too long, 1.5s is also kind of short.
 Therefore, SilentPatch now settles on a time of 2.5 seconds (**33ms * 75**).

 ***

 ### Giving a finger in style

 In both GTA III and Vice City, the protagonists shake their fists[^shake-fist] at incoming traffic vehicles.
-Usually, this is supposed to happen when the player is unarmed, or holds a melee weapon, pistol, or an SMG.
+Usually, this is supposed to happen when the player is unarmed or holds a melee weapon, pistol, or an SMG.
 However, in Vice City, this feature had several distinct bugs, now all fixed in SilentPatch:
 * Holding Brass Knuckles made Tommy never shake his fist.
 * Holding the Chainsaw didn't prevent Tommy from shaking his fist, even though it's a two-handed weapon.